 So when friends said that Bar Stories hidden inside Haji Lane in Singapore was worth the time out after a big meal of chili crabs and cereal prawns, this was definitely the place to have a night cap.

 And quite unsurprisingly, it’s off again in a not so well lit place hidden somewhere in the alleys of unknown destinations.
 But this is Singapore, where unlit alleys strangely still feel safe for visitors of the island.
-Getting around Singapore while feeling the comfort and security no matter what dark crevice you end up really makes this trip worthwhile.
+Getting around Singapore while feeling the comfort and security no matter what dark crevice you end up really makes this trip more enjoyable.

 Entering Bar Stories and observing the whole environment is like entering a flat of a friend whose creative artistry keels towards the liking for splash and gloop paintings: Each corner feels unfinished and incoherent, but taken together tells a wondrous tale.
 As a matter of fact, it feels like one of those shops you may find in The Collective in Makati, Philippines, like Wingman or Offbeat Cafe.